This Privacy Notice (“Privacy Notice”) was last updated and effective on May 17, 2022.

 INTERNATIONAL TRANSFERS OF PERSONAL DATA

-We are based outside the European Economic Area, so the processing of your personal data may involve a transfer of data outside the EEA.
+We are based outside the UK, so the processing of your personal data may involve a transfer of data outside the UK.
 Information on how to contact our privacy officer can be found at the introduction of this Notice.

 HOW LONG WE RETAIN YOUR PERSONAL DATA